MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemCompostableComponent.md

 ### **compostingChance**
 `read-only compostingChance: number;`

 This is the percent chance of the item composting in the composter block and generating a compost layer.
-Note this api will not return the percent chance for some vanilla items.
-To get the compostable chance for all items, use the compostingChance property on the ItemStack.
+Note this api will also return the composting chance for vanilla items that are compostable but do not use the compostable item component.

 Type: *number*